For More Information:

 Fax: (228) 688-3142

-The Gulf of Mexico Bay-Watershed Education and Training Program (Gulf B-WET)
+The NOAA Gulf of Mexico Bay-Watershed Education and Training Program (Gulf B-WET)

-Begun in 2008, the Gulf of Mexico Bay-Watershed Education and Training (Gulf B-WET) Program is an environmental education program that supports experiential learning through local competitive grants.
-The Gulf B-WET flier provides a summary of the Gulf B-WET program.
+Begun in 2008, the NOAA Gulf of Mexico Bay-Watershed Education and Training (Gulf B-WET) Program is an environmental education program that promotes locally relevant, authentic experiential learning focused on K–12 audiences.

 NOAA recognizes that knowledge and commitment built from firsthand experience, especially in the context of one’s community and culture, is essential for achieving environmental stewardship.
 Experiences that are driven by rigorous academic learning standards, engender discovery and wonder, and nurture a sense of community will connect students with their watershed.
 These experiences will also reinforce an ethic of responsible citizenship and promote academic achievement.